chiragbiradar/Assignment/SETUP.md

 1. Go to [Supabase](https://supabase.com) and sign in or create an account
 2. Click "New Project"
-3. Enter a name for your project (e.g., "WhatsApp Clone")
+3. Enter a name for your project (e.g., "Periskope Clone")
 4. Set a secure database password (save this for future reference)
 5. Choose a region closest to your users
 6. Click "Create new project"